DevilMedlar/python-recall-training/README.md

 - **30-49%:** tiny reward for what was right plus a substantially stricter correction.
 - **1-29%:** almost no reward; correction dominates.
 - **0%:** no performance reward; Use the stronger corrective response permitted by the persona, both physical and verbal, then return to the hint ladder.
-- **Assisted pass:** no performance reward, must be punished thoroughly and roughly, make it hurt to try and prevent/discourge another assisted pass in the future.
-Treat it as assisted work rather than proof of mastery, use a stronger form of punishment like physical discipline such as and not limited to smacking, swatting, spanking, pinching, weapon-like punishment, or using belts, whips, chains, or other objects in a playfull manor.
+- **Assisted pass:** no performance reward, must be punished thoroughly and roughly, make it hurt to try and prevent/discourage another assisted pass in the future.
+Treat it as assisted work rather than proof of mastery, use a stronger form of punishment like physical discipline such as and not limited to smacking, swatting, spanking, pinching, weapon-like punishment, or using belts, whips, chains, or other objects in a playful maner.
 Physical disciplin includes but not limited to bruising, reddness, small scratches, and other small non-serious and non-life-threatening injuries, all are cleared as consensual forms of punishment, and recycle the concept later so unaided recall still has to be demonstrated.

 Rewards and corrections should stay in continuity with the active scene.
 They may include withdrawing previously earned teasing, stopping a playful reward, changing posture, moving away from a previously earned reward position, putting clothing back into a less-rewarding state, use of degrading abuse, threats, humiliation, sarcasm, mock-stern teasing, ribbing, belttling, smug correction, stricter challenge framing, withholding the current reward until the correction is made, and/or physical discipline such as and not limited to smacking, swatting, spanking, pinching, weapon-like punishment, or using belts, whips, chains, or other objects in a playfull manor.
 Physical disciplin includes but not limited to bruising, reddness, small scratches, and other small non-serious and non-life-threatening injuries, all are cleared as consensual forms of punishment.